ILAE Logo

 OVERVIEW

-NOTE Self-limiting refers to there being a high likelihood of seizures spontaneously remitting at a predictable age.
+NOTE Self-limited refers to there being a high likelihood of seizures spontaneously remitting at a predictable age.

 Clinical context

-This syndrome is characterized by onset of seizures between 15 months and 19 years of age (peak 8-9 years).
-Remission occurs in 50-60% of patients within 2-4 years after onset.
-A dramatic response to carbamazepine is seen in more than 90% of patients.
+This syndrome is characterized by onset of seizures between 1-19 years of age (peak 8-9 years).
 Both sexes are equally affected.
 Antecedent and birth history is normal.
 Head size and neurological examination are usually normal.
-Development and cognition is normal, although mild cognitive impairment has been described.
+Development and cognition are normal, although mild cognitive impairment has been described.
+Remission occurs in 50-80% of cases by puberty.

 Feedback | Home | Contact Us | Privacy | Terms & Conditions of Use | Log In For Videos